 Children everywhere deserve to thrive.
 Yet, there are so many children in this world who are without a family to provide the nurture and stimulation they need to develop normally during the very formative years.
 What is lost in developmental achievement will be difficult, if not impossible, to restore later in life.
 Thus, the need for early intervention is huge.
 Supporting orphanages in developing stimulating learning environments for their children is one of the main thrusts of our mission statement and what we seek to accomplish as an outreach ministry.
 Along with other organizations that share this vision, we continue to work towards giving children in institutional settings what they need to grow well.
 Our desire is that none should lose out.

 The Sacred Portion Children's Outreach was instrumental in establishing a preschool program for the Children's Shelter of Cebu in Cebu City, Philippines in 1999.
-We continue to work closely with the Children of Hope Preschool in the development of appropriate curriculum for the children and make annual trips to Cebu to follow up with the preschool program.

 The Sacred Portion Children's Outreach opened its second preschool program in 2004 on the premises of the Rehoboth Children's Home in Sampaloc, Philippines.
 While the first priority of the Rehoboth Early Learning Center is to provide early education to the children residing at the shelter, the early learning center is open to admission of a limited number of children from the local community whose circumstances are such that they would not otherwise be able to have this experience.
 SPCO fully equipped the preschool space and sponsored a teacher to complete a one year course through the Center for Early Childhood Care and Development in Manila.
 The preschool teacher also spent a week observing the Children of Hope Preschool in Cebu as a model of what a developmental preschool program should look like.